symfony/symfony-docs/components/event_dispatcher.rst

 Event Name Introspection
 ~~~~~~~~~~~~~~~~~~~~~~~~

+. versionadded:: 2.1
+    Added event name to the ``Event`` object since Symfony 2.1

 Since the ``EventDispatcher`` already knows the name of the event when dispatching
 and event, the event name is also injected into the